Qarj/WebImblaze-Selenium/README.md

 ### Examining the results

-If your WebInject/output folder was empty before running the test, you'll now see 10 files there:
+If your WebImblaze/output folder was empty before running the test, you'll now see 10 files there:
 * 10.png, 20.png, 30.png - automatic screen shots taken after each test step was executed
 * 10.html, 20.html, 30.html - a html file showing the individual results for each test step (including the screen shot)
 * results.html - a html version of the output to the console, it links to each individual test step
-* results.xml - an xml version of the results, needed by WebInject-Framework
+* results.xml - an xml version of the results, needed by WebImblaze-Framework
-* http.txt - verbose log of raw WebInject test output
+* http.txt - verbose log of raw WebImblaze test output
 * chromedriver.log

 Generally the best way to view the results is to open `output\results.xml` in a browser and click on the links to the